MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThread.md

 ---
-external help file: Microsoft.Graph.Beta.Groups-help.xml Module Name: Microsoft.Graph.Beta.Groups online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.groups/invoke-mgbetareplygroupthread
+external help file:
+Module Name: Microsoft.Graph.Beta.Groups
+online version: https://learn.microsoft.com/powershell/module/microsoft.graph.beta.groups/invoke-mgbetareplygroupthread
 schema: 2.0.0
-ms.prod: groups
 ---

 # Invoke-MgBetaReplyGroupThread

 ## SYNOPSIS
-Reply to a thread in a group conversation and add a new post to it.
-You can specify the parent conversation in the request, or, you can specify just the thread without the parent conversation.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgReplyGroupThread](/powershell/module/Microsoft.Graph.Groups/Invoke-MgReplyGroupThread?view=graph-powershell-1.0)
+Add an attachment when creating a group post.
+This operation limits the size of the attachment you can add to under 3 MB.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
+This API is available in the following national cloud deployments.

 ## SYNTAX

 ### ReplyExpanded (Default)
 ```
 Invoke-MgBetaReplyGroupThread -ConversationThreadId <String> -GroupId <String>
- [-AdditionalProperties <Hashtable>] [-Post <IMicrosoftGraphPost>] [-PassThru] [-WhatIf] [-Confirm]
+ [-AdditionalProperties <Hashtable>] [-Post <IMicrosoftGraphPost>] [-PassThru] [-Confirm] [-WhatIf]
  [<CommonParameters>]
 ```